BtheGit/raymarcher/README.md

 - ~~Using bokeh now causes the whole thing to break on resizes.
 Might not be possible to workaround without pushing new updates to bokeh (other than a conditional render - so tiles without canvas height will fall back to a default color like fire engine red).
 The issue is that on a window resize event the bokeh field canvas is resized to its parent's client sizes.
 But in this case, the parent doesn't have a client size since it's not attached to the dom~~
 - Minimap does not render correctly when map grid is not square
 - Seams at the bottom of walls showing.
+- Refactor casting algorithm from player class to screen class.
+At this point the logic is split with walls in the player and floors in the screen.
+There is some logic in having the player have a cast method (hit scanning and collision detection with NOCs and what not) but for simplicity let's put it all in one place for now.

 ### Random working notes / Plan